amobular/OddityAssignment/notes.md

 ### Basic Outline of Choices
 * Image Size: 224:224
-* Temporal Length: 64 Frames (10 frame space at 25 frames per second)
+* Training Temporal Length: 64 Frames (25 frames per second)
+* Testing Temporal Length: 250 Frames (averaged over convolutions of 64)
 * Used an InceptionV1 pretrained on ImageNet for both RGB Video and Optical Flow.
   * Does not MaxPool in the time dimension in the beginning.
 * Pretrained *again* on Kinetics-400 for the two benchmark datasets.